rust-diplomat/diplomat/example/js/docs/locale_ffi.rst

 .. js:class:: ICU4XLocale

     An ICU4X Locale, capable of representing strings like ``"en-US"``.
-See `the Rust docs <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html>`__ for more information.
+    See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/locid/struct.Locale.html>`__ for more information.

     .. js:staticfunction:: new(name)